 Accidents involving commercial vehicles, such as buses, trucks, or 18-wheelers cause more severe injuries and property damage.
 There are pages designated for these types of auto accidents.
 You may be able to find information for large-scale commercial vehicles.
 Truck type and other relevant information are provided by code.

 Accident reports are not always accurate, but insurance companies assume they are.
 Consequently, they can hurt your personal injury case when dealing with insurance companies if they are incorrect.
 One wrong code number or omission can make it difficult to prove your case.

 For this reason, you may want to consider consulting a truck accident lawyer.
 If they can gather evidence that shows the accident report is incorrect, they can correct the assumptions of the insurance company.

-Must I Get an Accident Report Before Speaking With a Lawyer?
+Must You Get an Accident Report Before Speaking With a Lawyer?

 No, but there are good reasons to do it if you can.
 Getting your accident report before will help your lawyer assess your case with far more accuracy.
 If you have to hire a lawyer before it’s ready, like if an insurance company tries contacting you in advance to make a statement, do so.
 Your lawyer can order the report when it is ready.

 Also, by getting the report early, you can check it for inaccuracies and bring them up at your consultation.
 This will help your lawyer prioritize their investigation so they can build a stronger case.
-The insurance company will use the same report, but may not trust your story.
-Your lawyer will work to find evidence that shows you are correct.
+The insurance company will use the same report but may not trust your story.
+Our New York car accident lawyers will work to find evidence that shows you are correct.